 - political pressure or interference

-- personal feelings concerning the offence, the offender or a victim
+- personal feelings concerning the offence, the alleged offender or a victim

 - possible political advantage or disadvantage to the Government or any political group or party